A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Introduction

-The typical FPGA-based platforms like the Red Pitaya STEMlab have been increasingly adopted for real-world applications\cite{10.1063/5.0009524}\cite{WOS:001010633300001}, including lock-in amplification, laser frequency stabilization, and intensity stabilization\cite{10.1063/1.5083797}\cite{MAJUMDER2024110247}.
-These platforms enable fully digital processing, which minimizes system noise while offering satisfactory timing resolution and high bandwidth\cite{10.1063/1.5083797}\cite{MAJUMDER2024110247}.
-However, lasers operate at various repetition frequencies, and fully digital methods face limitations due to lower ADC sampling rates.
-To prevent spectral aliasing, signals can only be captured below half the ADC's sampling rate, which reduces adaptability to higher laser repetition frequencies.
-Simply increasing the ADC sampling rate is impractical, while it would compromise sampling accuracy.
-To address this issue, common approaches include frequency divider or mixing to lower the input signal frequency\cite{10.1063/1.4928163}\cite{2015Repetition}.
-However, employing a frequency divider reduces the repetition frequency of the laser while also decreasing the error frequency that needs to be extracted, which leads to a loss in measurement accuracy.
-On the other hand, the mixing method necessitates the use of signal synthesizers and mixers, which may introduce additional noise.
+The typical FPGA-based platforms like the Red Pitaya STEMlab have been increasingly adopted for real-world applications\cite{8087380}, \cite{WOS:001010633300001}, \cite{10.1063/1.5083797}.
+Some systems use fully digital FPGA architectures for frequency measurement and feedback \cite{WOS:001029190800017}, \cite{WOS:000497661500024}, \cite{MAJUMDER2024110247}, which eliminates interference from analog components while offering excellent timing resolution and high bandwidth.
+But lasers typically operate at repetition frequencies in the tens to hundreds of MHz, or even GHz \cite{Paschottapulse_repetition_rate}, making direct signal capture with ultra-high-speed ADCs prohibitively expensive.
+To address this issue, common approaches include frequency divider or higher-order harmonics mixing to lower the input signal frequency\cite{10.1063/1.4928163}, \cite{2015Repetition}.
+Frequency dividers reduce the repetition frequency error, leading to a loss in measurement accuracy.
+The higher-order harmonics mixing method offering a solution for improving measurement accuracy for it contains greater frequency error as the higher harmonics of the laser increase.
+However, the accompanying reduction in energy results in a lower signal-to-noise ratio, making them highly susceptible to environmental influences.

-This paper presents an FPGA-based compact laser frequency locking method designed to adapt to various laser repetition frequencies while maintaining high precision and portability.
-The method utilizes error amplification and the dual-mixer time-difference (DMTD) method.
-The error amplification module (EAM) multiplies the frequency to amplify the error and subsequently down-converts it, reducing back-end hardware requirements.
-This design allows the system to adapt to various laser repetition frequencies while significantly enhancing measurement sensitivity with relatively low sampling rates.
-The method also integrates a digital frequency locking module (DFLM), include two high-speed, high-precision ADCs, a proportional-integral-derivative (PID) controller, and a high-precision DAC for feedback.
-All data processing algorithms are implemented on the FPGA, ensuring efficient real-time performance.
-System parameters are adjustable, allowing flexible measurement and frequency locking across a wide range of laser frequencies.